mlatcl/mlfc/_lamd/objective-functions.md

 \newslide{Objective Function}
 \slides{
-- Yesterday we motivated the importance of probability.
+- On Monday we introduced ML and motivated the importance of probability.
-- Today we motivate the idea of the 'objective function'.}
+- Today we explore the idea of the 'objective function'.}

+\notes{On Monday we introduce machine learning and motivate the importance of probability.
+We suggested that many machine learning algorithms can be motivated by considering a prediction funcation and an objective function.
+Together these form our mode that can be combined with data through computation and used to make predictions.}

+\notes{We also motivated the importance of probability.
+We introduced Laplace's Gremlin and suggested that probability is a way of representing our ignorance.
+But objective functions are not always motivated by probability.
+Today we consider the optimisation of objective functions.}

+\notes{But before we start specifically on objective functions we consider the oldest machine learning algorithm, the perceptron.}

+\include{_ml/includes/classification.md}

 \include{_ml/includes/perceptron.md}
 \include{_ml/includes/linear-regression-iterative.md}